raspberrypilearning/cd-beginner-unity-sushi/en/step_1.md

 ### What you will learn

 + How to create 3D objects
-+ How to change the colour, shape and position of objects
++ How to change the colour, shape, and position of objects
-+ Adjusting the camera angle to follow a player in the game
++ How to adjust the camera angle to follow a player in the game
 + How to add a script to an object and write code to control movement and behaviour

 ### Additional information for educators